AustinWise/AiExtensionsForVertexAi/README.md

 # A Microsoft.Extensions.AI wrapper for Vertex AI

+> WARNING: this is a work in progress

 The [Microsoft.Extensions.AI](https://learn.microsoft.com/en-us/dotnet/ai/microsoft-extensions-ai)
 library provides an abstraction for large language model (LLM) APIs.
 This library provides an implementation of those abstractions defined in the